Platform Integration Concepts

 - Uses production credentials issued by mCards

-Partners must complete development and testing in the sandbox environment before moving to production.
+Partners must complete development and testing in sandbox before moving to production.

 Simulating Transactions